UrsaDK/JSONav/README.md

 JSON Navigator (JSONav) is a Safari extension used to display JSON responses in a human-readable form: indented, syntax highlighted, with clickable links.

-This extension is primarily designed as a development tool as such, its goals are:
+This extension is designed as a development tool with the following goals:

   - minimal size of the injected code
   - minimal interference with the loaded content